 The North Face Better Than Naked shirt is exceptionally light, weighing in at a mere 3.0 ounces for our size large.
-This was the lightest shirt we tested, which was no surprise to us considering it seems to be made almost entirely of mesh.
+This is the lightest shirt we tested, which was no surprise to us considering it seems to be made almost entirely of mesh.
 The back is made up of hyper-thin perforated mesh in a sort of shattered glass-looking pattern, while the front, sides, and sleeves, are also polyester so thin as to be almost see-through.
-We found it to be ever so slightly more breathable than the Patagonia Windchaser, but those grades were flip-flopped when it came to drying time, which the Windchaser barely won.
 The gist of it is: this is a fantastic shirt for running, especially in hot weather, but the thinness of its fabric means it wouldn't be our first choice for use as a base layer.

-The Better Than Naked shirt was easily among the top scorers when it came to comfort.
+The Better Than Naked shirt is easily among the top scorers when it came to comfort.

 We find that for running shirts comfort is usually dependent on smooth seam sewing, soft and slippery fabric, and an athletic, but not too tight, fit.
 This shirt nails it in all three departments.

 The fabric used is 100% polyester, giving it a smooth, slippery texture that feels great against the skin.
 The North Face claims on their website that this shirt uses "stitch-free" construction, but this is only true for the seams that cross the back of the shoulders, which happen to be the most noticeable seams on a running shirt.
-These seams are taped using adhesive in the same way that all of the seams on the Patagonia Windchaser are.
+These seams are taped using adhesive.
 The rest of the seams on the shirt are sewn together using flatlock seams, which are low profile and don't rub or chafe noticeably.
 The fit is very similar to that found on the New Balance Ice 2.0, that is, athletic and slim but not hugging the body.
-It was not as form fitting as the Nike Dri-FIT Knit, but was in no way loose and flowy like the Under Armour UA Tech.
+It is in no way loose and flowy like the Under Armour UA Tech or the Patagonia Airchaser.

-We thought the fit was pretty much ideal for running, with no constrictions at all and gave it 9 out of 10 points for comfort.
+We think the fit is pretty much ideal for running, with no constrictions at all and gave it 9 out of 10 points for comfort.

 When it comes to allowing direct airflow to quickly aid in the evaporation of sweat and its transport away from the body, no shirt could hold a candle to the Better Than Naked.

 Since polyester fabrics such as the one used on this shirt cannot absorb water, any wetness is simply water droplets trapped and held between the fibers.
 Evident from our drying speed test was that the lightest shirts had the fewest fibers, and trapped the least amount of water, allowing them to also dry out the fastest.
-Heavier shirts, such as the Russell Athletic Dri-Power Core Performance or Under Armour UA Tech, dried out considerably slower than either this shirt or the Windchaser.
-As the second fastest drying shirt, we awarded it 9 out of 10 points.
+Heavier shirts, such as the Russell Athletic Dri-Power Core Performance or Under Armour UA Tech, dried out considerably slower.

 If there is one knock against this shirt, it would be that it isn't super versatile for uses other than running.
 In fact, we scored it as the single least versatile shirt of this review, lower than the similarly mesh Salomon Agile SS Tee.